thehitechpanky/stockexchange/README.md

 # Virtual Stock Exchange Game
-<p>Virtual Stock Exchange Game for Android and Other Platforms.<p>
+<p>Virtual Stock Exchange Game for Android and Other Platforms.</p>
 ====================
 <p><b>Broad Features of the Game</b>
 <ul>
-<li>It would be game not about business, but about college sentiments.
+<li>It would be game not about business, but about youth sentiments.
-<li>Stocks traded won't be of companies, but of various colleges.
+<li>Stocks traded won't be of companies, but of various colleges, celebrties and cricketers.
 <li>It will be a Realtime Trading Game Open for 24x7x365.
 <li>Profile for Players containing following broad fields.
 <ol><li>Personal Details